accommodation

 Ferry ports

-Haugesund has sailings from Newcastle England and Hanstholm Denmark.
+Bergen has sailings from Hirtshals Denmark.

-Stavanger has sailings from Newcastle England and Hirtshals Denmark.
+Stavanger has sailings from Hirtshals Denmark.

-Egersund has sailings from Hanstholm Denmark.
+Egersund has NO sailings at present.

-Kristiansand has sailings from Hirtshals Denmark, Newcastle England and Gothenberg Sweden.
+Kristiansand has sailings from Hirtshals Denmark.

-Larvik has sailings from Hirtshals and Fredrikshavn Denmark
+Larvik has sailings from Hirtshals Denmark

 Sandefjord has a route from Stromstad Sweden